1971Merlin/TMON/README.md

 **CLS** - Clears the terminal screen

+**PRINT** - Echo's whatever you input, back to the console

+### TMON control commands

+**DEVICE** - Selects the input and output device(s) that tMON uses.
+Valid command options are as follows:

+- BITBANG - use the built-in BitBang serial port at 4800,n,8,2
+- 6850 - use Craig Jones's 6850 ACIA serial chip (at ports 080h and 081h) at 115200,n,8,1 (based on 7.3728MHz crystal)
+- MATRIX - use Mark Jelic's Matrix Keyboard for user input (Selected output device unchanged).

+BITBANG is the default TMON device.

 ### File Transfer commands

 **INTEL** - Transfer an Intel HEX file from PC to SC/TEC